Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 - Many ports have developed voluntary programs to promote green shipping.
 Within the framework of such programs, the port authority usually grants a discount on the marine charges for ships that meet certain minimum environmental standards.
 A good example of such a voluntary program is the Environmental Ship Index (ESI).

-- Reduced marine charges or discounts might apply to sea-going vessels entering the port for a short period solely for non-terminal uses such as bunkering, repair, or disinfection purposes, sea-going vessels entering the port because of perils at sea, or vessels entering the port exclusively for transit purposes when a ship passing through a port to reach another port upstream.
+- Reduced marine charges or discounts might apply to sea-going vessels entering the port for a short period solely for non-terminal uses such as bunkering, repair, or disinfection purposes, sea-going vessels entering the port because of perils at sea, or vessels entering the port exclusively for transit purposes when a ship passes through a port to reach another port upstream.

 The port authority might decide to exempt some vessel types from paying marine charges.
 Training ships, naval ships, sea-going vessels that remain inactive at the roadstead, sea-going vessels that call into port solely for tank cleaning and/or degassing purposes, and sea-going vessels involved in operations on behalf of the port city or other local or national government agencies typically fall into this category.